thyrusg/PDM/README.txt

 pdm search:
 Search for a specific title, author, or ISBN.

-pdm remove
+pdm remove:
-Delete the specified PDF.
+Delete the PDF.